bengtmartensson/IRremote-SIL/README.md

 `IRREMOTE_DIR` points to the directory containing IRremote files.
 Issuing the command `make test` should now build a program and invoke it to generate a number of test files, that can be analyzed by your favorite IR analyzer.
+By defining DECODE suitably, the generated files can be decoded under the control of the Makefile.

+Note that the Makefile is parallelization safe, i.e. by using the `-j` flag to `make`, multiple processes are run in parallel, to the extent theoretically possible.

 ## Adding new protocols
 Extend `main.cpp` as desired.
-If necessary, add the cpp file to the Makefile's `PROTOCOLS` variable.
+Add the cpp file to the Makefile's `PROTOCOL_FILES` variable, and the protocol names (in the sense of main.cpp) to PROTOCOL_NAMES.
-Modify the `Makefile` as desired/necessary.

 ## Adding new tests
 Modify `main.cpp`, and/or the `Makefile`.
 Or another file...